will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

 {% endhighlight %}

-Recently, a friend of mine set up an application that was a kind of mini, virtual payment network.
+Recently, a friend of mine set up a social application that allowed users to make virtual payments to each other.
 It provided users with a virtual currency that they could send and receive from each other.
 Every user starts with a fixed number of virtual tokens, and the only way to gain or lose tokens is by giving or receiving tokens from someone else.
-There was another feature, however, for the more reckless users.
-It allowed for a very simple form of gambling, as a way for a user to win (or lose) tokens.
-You can wager some amount of tokens X, bet on the outcome of a virtual coin toss, and if you win, you gain X tokens, if you lose, you lose X tokens.
-The gambling feature intrigued me, and I wanted to see if there might be a way to game the system.
-Not long ago, I had listened to a story about some Russian hackers who were able to crack a particular model of casino slot machines by exploiting their weak internal random number generators, and I was curious if something similar would be possible here.
-The app's source code, written in Go, was publicly  available, which allowed me to see the internals of the web API etc. What intrigued and encouraged me was the fact that the gambling logic utilized Go's `math/rand` package for the generation of virtual coin toss outcomes (`crypto/rand` is Go's cryptographically secure PRNG).
-The default PRNG shouldn't be used for security sensitive applications, but I was curious to see what it would take to "crack" Go's default PRNG and beat the app's gambling system.
+It also had a simple gambling feature.
+Users can wager some amount of tokens, bet on the outcome of a virtual coin toss, and win or lose the wagered tokens based on the coin toss outcome.
+The gambling feature intrigued me, and I wanted to see if there might be a way to beat the system.
+Recently, I had listened to [a story about Russian hackers](https://www.wired.com/2017/02/russians-engineer-brilliant-slot-machine-cheat-casinos-no-fix/) who were able to crack casino slot machines by exploiting their weak random number generators, and I was curious if something similar would be possible here.
+The application was written in Go, and the source code was publicly  available, which allowed me to investigate the internals.
+The gambling logic utilized Go's `math/rand` package for the generation of virtual coin toss outcomes, which intrigued me.
+Using Go's default pseudo random number generator for something like this is certainly bad practice, but I wanted to see what it would take to actually crack it and beat the app's gambling system.

 <!--
 # Pseudo Random Number Generators: An Investigation